Lucas Oil Stadium

 The stadium has the following features:

 - A seating capacity that’s 5,000 more than the RCA Dome stadium.
-For football games, more than 63,000 sports fans can watch comfortably.
-For basketball, Lucas Oil Stadium can accommodate more than 70,000 people.
+Football games, more than 63,000 sports fans can watch comfortably.
+For basketball, this stadium can accommodate more than 70,000 people.

-- Daktronics HD scoreboards that are 97 feet wide and 53 feet tall.
+- Daktronics HD scoreboards are 97 feet wide and 53 feet tall.

 Roof